z-boyi/customer-churn-analysis/README.md

 ## Tools and Libraries
 - Python
-- pandas, numpy
+- pandas and NumPy for data manipulation
-- matplotlib, seaborn
+- matplotlib and seaborn for visualization
-- scipy, statsmodels
+- scipy and statsmodels for statistical analysis
-- scikit-learn
-- Jupyter Notebook
+- Jupyter Notebook for analysis and documentation
-- Git & GitHub
+- Git and GitHub for version control

 ---